 Development of AeroInsert-D/H

 The inherent issue of using a Gold Tip series 22 insert was observed while we have started to build the AeroBolt.
 Gold Tip insert was short and did not have a lot of gluing surface.
 The result of small gluing surface caused arrow shaft to crack right behind the insert when the arrow was shot at an extreme angle.
 With the understanding of this issue, Firenock made AeroInsert-D to solve the issues.
-AeroInsert is not just a metal insert, it is a hybrid insert which it is a metal insert inserted into a carbon tube and it has merits such as:
+AeroInsert is not just a metal insert, it can mate with carbon inner tube to form AeroConcept System which its merits are::

 Large gluing surface: As AeroInsert-D is long, it can provide larger gluing surface than conventional insert.
 As the gluing surface is larger, force can distribute more evenly and thus less stress will be asserted to the arrow shaft.

-Small run out: As AeroInsert-D end is added with a piece of carbon shaft (i.e. Hybrid Insert), run out would become nearly zero as the long length of hybrid insert would eliminate the run out after the Hybrid Insert is inserted completely into the arrow shaft.
-For an example, a 26.25" Aerobolt II for Tac 15, the Hybrid Insert can be 5.5" or up to 13.5".
+Small run out: As AeroInsert-D end is mated with a piece of carbon inner tube, run out would become nearly zero as the long length would eliminate the run out after the insert and carbon inner tube is inserted completely into the arrow shaft.
+For an example, a 26.25" Aerobolt II for Tac 15, the AeroConcept System can be 5.5" or up to 13.5".

 Development of FACT (Firenock Arrow Concentric Technology)

 After long discussion with archery arrow expert like Randy White, Tim Gillingham, one issue is obvious but always overlooked, it is the issue of concentricity.
 Concentricity is not only important in arrows, but in bow as well as between arrow and bow.
 On the present market, according to Firenock research, there is not a crossbow arrow or arrow rest that can provide good enough concentricity to ensure accuracy of an arrow.
 With AeroInsert D, Firenock believed that issue of insert to shaft concentricity has been addressed.
 With AeroPoint / Traumahawk, the concentricity of the field point/broad head to Insert also has been addressed.